4-Valvas/MURAKAS/README.md

 # MURAKAS
 MURAKAS is my first attempt of prototyping a device,  PCB design and logging the processes to make a device network with uses low power and has a long range.

+Name is acronym in Estonian: Maas Ulatuv Raadiosidega vArustatud Keskne Andurite Süsteem

 # MURAKAS V1
 V1 is the first idea on paper.
 I used an Arduino pro mini and a LoRa rfm95 to test the concept.
 Due to LoRa rfm95´s smaller pin header, I decided to also make my first PCB.